Anchusa arvensis

 Anchusa arvensis is a species of flowering plant in the borage family Boraginaceae.
 Its common names include bugloss, small bugloss, annual bugloss, and field bugloss.

+It was first described by Carl Linnaeus, and given its exact name by Friedrich Bieberstein in Flora Taurico-Caucasica.

 Description

 This is a coarsely hairy annual herb which may reach half a meter in height.
 It bears small blue tubular flowers, four nutlets per flower, and one seed per nutlet.
 Leaves are very bristly and warty-looking, which differentiates it from similar species like Pentaglottis sempervirens and Myosotis arvensis.